How to build your own ASP-based system?!: Intermediate language

-\myparagraph{Theory terms} are represented using the following statements: where $n \geq 0$ is a length, index $u$ is a non-negative integer, integer $w$ represents a numeric term, \lstinputlisting[label={aspif:diff},caption={\aspif\ format (excerpt of result)},escapeinside={|}{|}]{examples/d.aspif} string $s$ of length $n$ represents a symbolic term (including functions) or an operator, integer $t$ is either \texttt{-1}, \texttt{-2}, or \texttt{-3} for tuple terms in parentheses, braces, or brackets, respectively, or an index of a symbolic term or operator, and each $u_i$ is an integer for a theory term.
+\myparagraph{Theory terms} are represented using the following statements: where $n \geq 0$ is a length, index $u$ is a non-negative integer, integer $w$ represents a numeric term, string $s$ of length $n$ represents a symbolic term (including functions) or an operator, integer $t$ is either \texttt{-1}, \texttt{-2}, or \texttt{-3} for tuple terms in parentheses, braces, or brackets, respectively, or an index of a symbolic term or operator, and each $u_i$ is an integer for a theory term.
 Statements (\ref{eq:number}), (\ref{eq:symbols}), and (\ref{eq:compound-term}) capture numeric terms, symbolic terms, as well as compound terms (tuples, sets, lists, and terms over theory operators).